Forming a US LLC from Pakistan: Complete Guide (2026)

 | Operating Agreement | Governance document showing ownership |

-| Client contracts or invoices | Evidence of actual business activity — the single most important factor since 2025 |
+| Client contracts or invoices | Evidence of actual business activity.
+The single most important factor since 2025. |

-| Business website | Demonstrates operational presence beyond a legal entity |
+| Business website | Shows operational presence beyond a legal entity |

-| US virtual mailbox address | A virtual mailbox provides a street address that is not a registered agent — banks flag registered agent addresses |
+| US virtual mailbox address | A virtual mailbox gives you a street address that is not a registered agent.
+Banks flag RA addresses. |

 ❗ Important